Skip to main content

 • stability

-• “This game will work on older systems, there are no glitches, it doesn't require high-end cards, yet it works even during battles with thousands of ships.”
+• “This game runs smoothly on older systems, with no glitches, and doesn't require high-end graphics cards.
+It performs exceptionally well even during battles with thousands of ships.”

 • “The UI is full of glitches and annoying details that distract me from learning the game.”